The best way to launch your startup

 Do we have to take the Antler investment?

 We would never force anyone to take our money 🙂 Technically, the Memorandum of Understanding (part of your DocuSign package) is an expectation-setting legal document.
 We expect teams to honor the spirit of the agreement as we do.
-The intent is that over the six weeks, we will earn our equity, and you will see the value of having the Antler team on your cap table and as an active advisor for continued future support as an extension of your founding team.
+The intent is that over the eight weeks, we will earn our equity, and you will see the value of having the Antler team on your cap table and as an active advisor for continued future support as an extension of your founding team.

-What happens after the six week Residency?
+What happens after the eight week Residency?

 If you successfully pitch to the investment committee, you will become part of the Antler portfolio and kick off Phase II.
 You will be assigned a deal lead to work closely with going forward, and go through a transition week where we will support you on incorporation, documentation, admin, and other items in order to receive the funding, clarify goals and milestones, and set you up on the path to scale and raise your seed.